-Make sure that each piece of information you offer audience members is relevant to the topic you have chosen.
+Ensure that each piece of information you offer to audience members is relevant to your chosen topic.
 Everything in your speech should be of value to audience members.

 First, recognize that in many real-life speaking situations, circumstances and the audience dictate the speech topic.

 For an obvious example, if your boss has asked you to speak during your morning meeting about the new software your company recently purchased.
 Your chosen informative speech topic would be the program your boss wants you to discuss.